Strategic Positioning Requires Looking Way Beyond Your Competitors

-- Non business competitors – activities, behaviours, and motivations which may prevent a sale (e.g. boats and not living near the sea)
+- Non-business competitors – activities, behaviours, and motivations which may prevent a sale (e.g. boats and not living near the sea)

 I have found that strategically strong businesses tend to orient themselves against “competitors” which come from category 2 or category 3, and largely ignore those in category 1.

 This is often what I mean when I talk about “companies without competitors”.
 It’s not that such companies don’t have “rivals for their customers’ attention”.
 Everything has that.
-It’s more that they choose to attack rivals which are outside of their superficial category.
+It’s more that they choose to attack rivals that are outside of their superficial category.

 Ultimately this is about realising that brands don’t operate in this neat and bounded thing we call a “category”.
 That’s a fake concept we invented to make things seem more simple than they really are.

-In reality brands operate in this messy and unbounded thing we call the real world.
+In reality, brands operate in this messy and unbounded thing we call the real world.